irusri/geniesys/docs/plugins/gene_info.md

 **Sequence coloring**

-Following script will be used to load genome gff3 file into corresponding sequence coloring table in GenIE database.
-Final changes will be appeared with colouring features of genomic,transcriptomic and cds sequences in gene information pages.
+Following script will be used to load genome gff3 file into corresponding sequence coloring table(sequence_color) in GenIE database.
+This feature will be shaded the genomic,transcriptomic and cds sequence regions in gene information pages.

 ```shell
 #!/bin/bash